-If an incoming call does not match an alias associated with a conference service (Virtual Meeting Room, Virtual Auditorium or Virtual Reception), it is deemed a Pexip Distributed Gateway call and it must match a Call Routing Rule for the call to be placed to the destination alias / target system.
+If an incoming call does not match an alias associated with a conferencing service (Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, Media Playback Service, or Test Call Service), it is deemed a gateway call and it must match a Call Routing Rule for the call to be placed to the destination alias / target system.

 Outgoing calls from a conference

-Outgoing calls made from within a Pexip Infinity conference are only checked against Call Routing Rules when:
+Outgoing calls made from within a Pexip Infinity conference are checked against Call Routing Rules when:

 - Automatically Dialed Participants or participants added manually via the Pexip Infinity Administrator interface have their Route this call option set to Automatically